lamestation/kyber/README.md

     sudo apt-get install xsltproc libxml2-utils tidy

     # LaTeX
+    sudo apt-get install texlive-latex-base texlive-latex-extra
-    sudo apt-get install texlive-latex-base texlive-latex-extra texlive-latex-recommended lacheck
+    sudo apt-get install texlive-latex-recommended lacheck

 ## Usage

 First, open up your Confluence installation and [export your space in HTML format](https://confluence.atlassian.com/display/DOC/Exporting+Confluence+Pages+and+Spaces+to+HTML).
 If you don't have a Confluence installation, [get one, it's awesome!](https://www.atlassian.com/software/confluence)

 Once you've downloaded your space export, download the project and browse to the project root.
-The top-level bash script should get you started.
+Run the kyber script to get you started.
 Simply pass the export as a parameter.

-    ./runit.sh path/to/confluence-space.html.zip
+    ./kyber path/to/confluence-space.html.zip

+**BE CAREFUL**: Kyber currently does **zero** error checking on its input; be mindful of what you're doing.
 Watch as your space is rendered in glorious PDF.

 ## Troubleshooting